whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-15-Bespoke-Post-Subscription-Box-January-2016-Moment-Review-Coupon.md

 <img src="/images/BespokePostJan2016MomentTaskOrganizer3.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

 <p>As you can see, the inside pages are lined with check boxes, great for making "To Do" lists.
-And it also includes some useful information as well as a ruler for size reference when needed.
+And it also includes some useful information as well, plus a printed ruler on the back of the cover for those moments when you need to measure something quickly.
 This is a small but very useful notebook!</p>

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> So happy I chose this box!
-Although it only consisted of two items, what great items they were and definitely worth the cost.</p>
+Although it only consisted of two items, but wow, what great items they were and definitely worth the cost.
+The watch alone is valued at $75, so that's already a win for me, and the addition of the small but oh-so useful notebook definitely put this box to a major win.</p>

-<p>Not a subscriber or want to get a one-time box?
-You can <a href="https://bespokepost.com/r/a0325928" target="_blank"><big>subscribe or buy here</big></a> and start choosing one of their cool and awesome themed boxes!
-And the Vibes box is still available as of today if you're interested.
-Don't forget to use coupon code <a href="https://bespokepost.com/r/a0325928" target="_blank">ALONE</a> to get 25% off your first box!</p>
+<p>This box is still available for purchase, so if you're interested, head over to <a href="https://bespokepost.com/r/a0325928" target="_blank">www.bespokepost.com</a> and grab one before it's gone.
+You can always cancel or opt-out any month after your initial purchase and it's all done through your online account, easy!</p>

 <br>